Mattresses and Motion Isolation

 What Causes Motion Transfer in a Mattress?

-The top comfort layer also affects motion isolation.
-Thick, high-density layers tend to absorb motion better than thin or less supportive ones.
+The top comfort layer also plays a role in dialing in motion isolation.
+Thick, hefty comfort layers gobble up movement better than thin layers.

 How Materials Affect Motion Transfer